OutSorcerer/evgeniymamchenko.com/_posts/2018-05-30-dual-neural-style-transfer-with-docker-compose.md

 [Docker](https://www.docker.com/) as a containerization software that provides an *immutable environment* which helps a lot with making deployment predictable and reducing time expenses for it.
 That is useful both for Python and .NET Core / Angular parts of the application.
 They are both wrapped into Docker containers.

 [Docker Compose](https://docs.docker.com/compose/overview/) is, in turn, a tool to run multi-container applications.
-One of its abilities is virtual networks where we can put our services so that they are visible to each other, but not to outside world.
+One of its abilities is virtual networks where we can put our services so that they are visible to each other, but not to the outside world.
 In this example, the Python container should not communicate with a user directly so it does not publish any ports to outside and it can only receive requests from the .NET Core container, which, on the contrary, publishes port 80 to receive user requests.

 With Docker and Docker Compose you can launch this application just in minutes without spending much time on environment preparation (which might be a tedious task).
 You will find the detailed instructions in the README file of [the corresponding GitLab repository](https://gitlab.com/OutSorcerer/NeuralStyleTransferWeb).

 ## Challenges

 It was fun to work on this project.
 But, unfortunately sometimes your code fails, it could be not your guilt, but it is your responsibility to make everything work.
 There was plenty of moments when something was not working and I had no idea why, that is the reason I chose [Coding Horror illustration](#coding-horror-on-fire) for this post.
-But more satisfying it was to figure everything out finally.
+But more satisfying it was to finally figure everything out.

 ### Installing TensorFlow with GPU support on Windows

-TensorFlow itself installs easily [following their instructions](https://www.tensorflow.org/install/install_windows#requirements_to_run_tensorflow_with_gpu_support) with just `pip install`, but Nvidia could definitely try better with deploying their seriously great software to an end-user.
+TensorFlow itself installs easily [by following the official instructions](https://www.tensorflow.org/install/install_windows#requirements_to_run_tensorflow_with_gpu_support) with just `pip install`, but Nvidia could definitely try better with deploying their seriously great software to an end-user.

 [CUDA 9.0](https://developer.nvidia.com/cuda-90-download-archive) (with `tensorflow-gpu` 1.8.0 package you need exactly CUDA 9.0 version, not the most recent one) itself is wrapped in a nice installer, but unfortunately it fails to install Visual Studio integration module and does not even try to install other modules afterwards even though they do not depend on the VS integration.

-Luckily, they have a forum where user *oregonduckman* posted his [workaround](https://devtalk.nvidia.com/default/topic/1033111/cuda-setup-and-installation/cuda-9-1-cannot-install-due-to-failed-visual-studio-integration/post/5259187/#5259187).
+Luckily, they have a forum where the user *oregonduckman* posted his [workaround](https://devtalk.nvidia.com/default/topic/1033111/cuda-setup-and-installation/cuda-9-1-cannot-install-due-to-failed-visual-studio-integration/post/5259187/#5259187).
 I was even able to simplify it a bit and also [contributed](https://devtalk.nvidia.com/default/topic/1033111/cuda-setup-and-installation/cuda-9-1-cannot-install-due-to-failed-visual-studio-integration/post/5260927/#5260927) to that forum thread.
-The solution was surprisingly easy: install everything except VS integration, unzip installer file as an archive and manually launch executables in the VS integration folder.
-Another unobvious step is that you should **not** install the latest GPU driver, instead, you may need to remove existing Nvidia GPU driver by replacing it with a generic one prior to the CUDA installation.
+The solution was surprisingly simple: install everything except VS integration, unzip installer file as an archive and manually launch executables in the VS integration folder.
+Another unobvious step was that you should **not** install the latest GPU driver, instead, you may need to remove existing Nvidia GPU driver by replacing it with a generic one prior to the CUDA installation.
 Also, see [the official installation instructions](https://docs.nvidia.com/cuda/cuda-installation-guide-microsoft-windows/index.html).

 cuDNN installation is even more a shame since here [you have to copy some files manually](https://docs.nvidia.com/deeplearning/sdk/cudnn-install/#installwindows) from unzipped "installer" and manually set some environment variables.

-I hope I live to see the day when NVidia finally makes a proper installer or maybe even start using a Windows package manager like [Chocolatey](https://chocolatey.org/).
+I hope I live to see the day when NVidia finally makes a proper installer or maybe even starts using a Windows package manager like [Chocolatey](https://chocolatey.org/).

 Docker could help here a lot, but unfortunately using GPU from Docker [is not possible on Windows right now](https://github.com/NVIDIA/nvidia-docker/issues/197).
-Although I could imagine it working in a bright future as the answer why it is not possible looks promising: "No not possible, we would need GPU passthrough (i.e DDA) which is only available in Windows server 2016."
-If it works on Windows Server it could come to other editions of Windows as well.
+Although I could imagine it working in a bright future, as the answer to the question "Why is it not possible?" looks promising: "No not possible, we would need GPU passthrough (i.e DDA) which is only available in Windows server 2016."
+If it worked on Windows Server, it could come to other editions of Windows as well.

 ### The communication between .NET Core and Python